Rocky Creek World War Two Hospital Complex: History

 One of the wards in the 2/2nd AGH was the Malaria Experimental Ward.
-Participants involved in the experiments were all volunteers, and the trials involved groups of 5-6 volunteers being injected with parasites from the Anopheles mosquito which carries the malaria virus.
+Participants involved in the experiments were all volunteers, and the trials involved groups of 5–6 volunteers being injected with parasites from the Anopheles mosquito which carries the malaria virus.
 Treatments were confidential and all volunteers signed a statement absolving the Army and medical staff of responsibility for any side effects.

 While the work hours for staff at the Hospital Complex were long, various facilities were provided for their enjoyment in the leisure time available.
 The complex included an open-air picture show, where bingo was often played before the main feature.
 There was also a log-cabin recreational room and a tennis court with an ant-bed floor which was utilised by both patients and medical staff.
 Others spent their time planting garden beds outside their quarters and the hospital wards.
 Movies were shown in the Entertainment Igloo, constructed in 1943.
 A truck, with a projector on the back, would reverse up to the building along the built up driveway, so that the projector pointed towards the screen.
 Concerts and dances were also held in the building.

 The staged closure of the Rocky Creek Hospital Complex began in 1944, and continued through to 1945.
 The 2/6th AGH was the first to close, in October 1944, followed by the 2/2nd AGH on 30 September 1945, which subsequently moved to Darley (Victoria).
 Following the end of the war, military buildings at Rocky Creek were auctioned and either dismantled or relocated.
 Some are to be found in the district today, having been purchased by local residents and farmers.
 Portions of land were sold as freehold allotments and many were subsequently converted to agricultural use.
-The Entertainment Igloo was purchased by Frank and Eileen Frazer in 1947.
+The Entertainment Igloo was purchased by Frank and Ellen Frazer in 1947.
 The stage was converted into a family home, in which the Frazers raised their 11 children.
 Mr Frazer manufactured cane furniture in the auditorium.
 Following the death of her husband, Mrs Frazer stayed on at the igloo until ill health forced her to move to Cairns in 1995.
 The igloo and land were donated to the Atherton Shire Council.